 We walked the fields to see, in person, which spot provided the best views.
 We eventually agreed on a location that checked off the most boxes: south side view of a pond; a good view of the sunset; a natural barrier of trees; keeps the most farmland usable; has a natural slope which allows a walkout on one side.
-It also sets itself up nicely for a walking trail between us and Amanda’s parents.
+It also sets itself up nicely for a walking trail between family houses.

 One very specific question we had to find an answer to is whether or not the house needs to sit directly south.
 Since the pond is not directly south, we would like to angle the house as much as possible towards the pond before passive solar starts to decline.
 We don’t have an exact answer yet, but there is the 10-degree rule.
 We also came across this guide:

 It is ideal to have the windows (solar glazing) within 5 degrees of true south.
 However, windows that are within 15 degrees of true south are said to function almost as well.

 Our proposed house is almost a box, so the shorter side is only about 8 feet shorter.
 Facing the shorter side south shouldn’t be an issue for us since the majority of windows will still be on that side.